 I reminisce often about those street food nights in India.
 The Indian Egg Stand being a popular one.
 Because of those cook in front of you-food stand/cart-street vendors; I like to eat eggs for dinner even more-so than breakfast.
 The spices and various different dishes are mouth-watering!
 So let’s start here with a classic.

 Egg Kheema is a dish made with slow cooked onions, tomatoes, and spices.
-Since there is a lack of gluten, dairy, soy, etc this dish is very common with Indian Clean-Eating diets.
-In addition to that, vegetarians find eggs to be their go to protein source so why not spruce it up a bit, right?
+This dish is very common with Indian Clean-Eating diets, since there is a lack of gluten, dairy, soy, etc. In addition to that, vegetarians find eggs to be their go to protein source so why not spruce it up a bit, right?

 SIDE NOTE: If you prefer less spice, then please use half the portion recommended.
 I make meals the “Surati” way :).